 - a.
-Conduct of Operations Program Development: - (1) For Hazard Category 1, 2, and 3 nuclear facilities, the operator must develop and implement a conduct of operations program using the specific requirements in paragraph 2 below and the attributes of the Detailed Conduct of Operations Matrix in Appendix A, unless a different set of detailed attributes is approved by the Program Secretarial Officer with concurrence of the Central Technical Authority per DOE O 410.1, Central Technical Authority Responsibilities Regarding Nuclear Safety Requirements, dated 8-28-07. - (2) For other than Hazard Category 1, 2, and 3 nuclear facilities, DOE line management may specifically direct development and implementation of a conduct of operations program using the specific requirements in paragraph 2 below, and, if further directed by DOE line management, the detailed attributes of Appendix A. - (3) Implementation is demonstrated by providing, at a minimum, a Conduct of Operations Matrix, consisting of entries for each specific requirement in paragraph 2[and, if required by paragraph 1.a.(1) or 1.a.(2) above, each detailed attribute in Appendix A], with either a citation of the specific documentation (e.g., procedure, manual) that implements the item, or a justification for each item that is not implemented.
-This justification is not considered an "exemption" under the DOE O 251.1C, Departmental Directives Program and does not invoke that process.
-The Conduct of Operations Matrix may be provided through direct use of Appendix A or by use of equivalent documents or electronic systems.
+Conduct of Operations Program Development: - (1) For Hazard Category 1, 2, and 3 nuclear facilities, the operator must develop and implement a conduct of operations program using the specific requirements in paragraph 2 below and the attributes of the Detailed Conduct of Operations Matrix in Appendix A, unless a different set of detailed attributes is approved by the Program Secretarial Officer with concurrence of the Central Technical Authority per DOE O 410.1, Central Technical Authority Responsibilities Regarding Nuclear Safety Requirements, current version. - (2) For other than Hazard Category 1, 2, and 3 nuclear facilities, DOE line management may specifically direct development and implementation of a conduct of operations program using the specific requirements in paragraph 2 below, and, if further directed by DOE line management, the detailed attributes of Appendix A. - (3) Implementation is demonstrated by providing, at a minimum, a Conduct of Operations Matrix, consisting of entries for each specific requirement in paragraph 2 [and, if required by 1.a.(1) or 1.a.(2) above, each detailed attribute in Appendix A], with either a citation of the specific documentation (e.g., procedure, manual) that implements the item, or a justification for each item that is not implemented.
+This justification is not considered an "exemption" under DOE O 251.1, Departmental Directives Program, current version, and does not invoke that process.
+The Conduct of Operations Matrix may be provided through direct use of Appendix A or by use of equivalent documents or electronic systems. - b.
+The operator must obtain DOE line management approval of the Conduct of Operations Matrix or other documentation demonstrating conformance with the specific requirements.